DaudCloud-sudo/AWS-Serverless-POC/README.md

 # Proof of Concept: Serverless Web Backend on AWS

 This project demonstrates how to build a proof of concept for a serverless solution on AWS.
 The solution is designed for a customer selling cleaning supplies, requiring a scalable architecture that handles spikes in demand while ensuring decoupled application components.
+These steps are part of a lab in an AWS Solutions Architect Associate preparation course.

 ## Architecture Overview